Raven Rock State Park (The Overlook, Great Hikes, and More Things to Do!)

 Hiking

-Raven Rock is a great day trip from Raleigh and Durham in the Research Triangle and also, Greensboro, which is why we often travel here for hiking.
-Here are all the paths at the trail and a little bit about why we like them.
+Raven Rock is a great day trip from Raleigh and Durham in the Research Triangle and Greensboro, so we often travel here for hiking.
+Here are all the paths on the trail and a little about why we like them.

-Note: Some trails may be closed due to weather or construction so please call ahead before visiting.
-Maps can typically be found at the visitor’s center and trailheads but this one is available via the park’s website.
+Note: Some Raven Rock State Park trails may be closed due to weather or construction, so please call ahead before visiting.
+Maps can typically be found at the visitor’s center and trailheads, but this one is available via the park’s website.

 American Beech Trail (TRACK Trail)

 The American Beech Trail is Raven Rock’s TRACK trail, with a mix of boardwalk and natural surfaces for the whole family to enjoy.
-This trail starts at the right-side access from the day-use parking lot that has the picnic area.
+This trail starts at the right-side access from the day-use parking lot with the picnic area.

 Read More: 15 Great Things to Do in Beech Mountain (+More Nearby!)